AphelionWasTaken/LeafLog/README.md

 This app runs 100% locally on your Android device or PC.
 That means no data is collected or sent to anyone or anywhere.

 # How to run it
-Android - just download the APK from [Releases](https://github.com/AphelionWasTaken/LeafLog/releases/latest).
+Android - Just download the APK from [Releases](https://github.com/AphelionWasTaken/LeafLog/releases/latest).
 You will need to enable sideloading apps on your device to install the APK.

 Desktop - Run main.py with python.
 You'll need the following modules: kivy, Flask, Flask-SQLAlchemy, and waitress.